CloudAtIllinois/projects-and-research/README.md

 By default we have dependabot running on any newly created repository.
 At the moment, members can create private or University of Illinois-only repositories and Adminsitrators can make those projects public.

 ## TODOs

   * Create a template page to help people get started.
-  * Create instructions on how to request an invite to the org